sourcegraph/sourcegraph-public-snapshot/client/backstage-common/README.md

 There are a few plugin types but we're only interested in the following types for now:

 - frontend-plugin: a plugin that adds components and integration with the Backstage frontend.
-The generated scaffolding allows run the plugin on it's own without Backstage, as long as there is a `app-config.yaml` for configuration.
+The generated scaffolding allows running the plugin on its own without Backstage, as long as there is an `app-config.yaml` for configuration.
 - backend-plugin: a plugin that integrates with the Backstage backend.
 Typically does not contain any visual components.
-The generated scaffolding allows you to run the plugin on it's own as a backend application, meaning there won't be a web page to visit.
+The generated scaffolding allows you to run the plugin on its own as a backend application, meaning there won't be a web page to visit.
 - common-plugin: a plugin that is more a library, with common functionality you want to share across plugins.
-Unlike the other plugin types, this plugin cannot be run on it's own.
+Unlike the other plugin types, this plugin cannot be run on its own.

 ### How to generate plugin scaffolding.